appwrite/sdk-generator/CONTRIBUTING.md

 ## Installation

-To install a working development environment follow this instruction:
+To install a working development environment follow these instructions:

 1. Fork or clone the appwrite/sdk-generator repository.